gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Add 'position independent' setting to 'NativeBinary'.
 * Add a position independent variant for all static libraries.
 * Model shared/static linkage as another dimension for library components.
-* Decouple SourceSet and SourceDirectorySet, and make it easy to add individual source files and directories.
-* General purpose tree artifact.
 * Handling for system libraries.
 * Building for multiple chipsets.
 * Selecting a compatible architecture at resolve time.
 For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64 bit data model.